-This was my thesis project in graduate school at the School of the Art Institute of Chicago in the Designed Objects program, completed in 2013.
+This Thesis project was completed in graduate school at the School of the Art Institute of Chicago in the Designed Objects program in 2013.